The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Introduction

-Konow et al. presented many results on the numeric and analytic study of three models stripe formation in Zebrafish \cite{Konow}.
 Here, we briefly describe how this paper extends their analysis further.
-The three models in Konow et al. are a continuous-time, discrete-space stochastic model (the survival model), an ODE model (the mean-field survival model) derived from the survival model, and a PDE model (the continuous mean-field survival model) derived from the mean-field survival model.
-With each successive model, the pattern formation analysis becomes easier, but the behavior is more abstracted from the original model.
 In their analysis, Konow et al. studied the survival model and the mean-field survival model numerically, while reserving the analytic work for the continuous mean-field survival model \cite{Konow}.
 They performed a LSA of the continuous model and characterized the conditions for a Turing bifurcation.
 This was compared with the onset of pattern formation in the numerical simulations of a variety of scenarios.
 We build upon this by performing the LSA on the mean-field survival model directly.
+The pattern formation analysis is more difficult than the continuous mean-field PDE, but the behavior is less abstracted from the original model.
 This provides new information about the original discrete models as well as capturing phenomena which do not appear in the LSA of the continuous mean-field survival model.

+This model differs from the network models studied in \cite{Turing,Ide,Wolfrum,nakao,McCullen} primarily in the way that cells are coupled to each other.
+In all of those models, the node-to-node coupling is linear \cite{Turing,Ide,Wolfrum,nakao,McCullen}, while the coupling terms in the present model appear only in the non-linearity.
+Additionally, the coupling is given by an average of selected cells, which is distinct from the graph Laplacian used in the other models \cite{Turing,Ide,Wolfrum,nakao,McCullen}.
+Finally, the non-local/distant neighbor coupling in the melanophore equation is different from the nearest neighbor coupling of Turing \cite{Turing}.
+The model may be interpreted as an abstract network with only nearest neighbor interactions on a new graph in addition to the interpretation as a ring with a non-local interaction.
+This description is more similar to the complex networks in \cite{Ide,Wolfrum,nakao,McCullen}, but differs in the explicit and highly symmetric structure of the resulting network.